sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-client/angular.md

 6. Attach the video track to the video element when the track is set.
 7. Detach the video track when the component is destroyed.

-The `VideoComponent` class does the following:
+The `VideoComponent` does the following:

 -   It uses the `@ViewChild` decorator to get a reference to the video element in the HTML template.
 -   It defines a property `_track` to store the video track object.
 This property can be a `LocalVideoTrack` or a `RemoteVideoTrack`.
 It is set by calling the `track` setter method from the parent component as it is an `@Input` property.
 When the `_track` property is set, the video track is attached to the video element by calling the `attach()` method.
 The `attach()` method is called in the `ngAfterViewInit()` lifecycle hook as well to ensure that the video track is attached to the video element when the component is initialized.